Malay Singaporeans: Dialects and languages

-Malay language is the national language of Singapore and one of its official languages.
+Malay is the national language of Singapore and one of its official languages.
 It is written in a Roman script known as Rumi.
-It is the home language of 13% of the Singaporean population.
+It is the home language of 15% of the Singaporean population.
 Malay is also the ceremonial national language and used in the national anthem of Singapore, in citations for Singapore orders and decorations and military foot drill commands, mottos of several organisations, and is the variety taught in Singapore's language education system.

-Linguistically, most Malays in Singapore speak the Johore-Riau dialect of Malay that is similar to that spoken in the southern part of west Malaysian peninsular and the Riau islands of Indonesia.
-Some of the older generation who migrated here or whose parents were immigrants can speak Javanese.
-Other ethnoliguistic languages that was exist among Singaporean Malays includes Javanese, Bawean, Buginese, Banjarese, Minangkabau and Batak.
-Almost all older generation are familiar with these languages.
-However, most of the Malays here especially the younger generation do not speak that kind of languages of their ancestors from Indonesia.
+Linguistically, the Malay spoken in Singapore is similar to that of in Johore south of Malay Peninsula and the Riau Archipelago; though one journal notes that the variety is "much influenced by [Singapore's] proximity to Java.
+The now-relocated Orang Laut of the Southern Islands were recorded to have spoken a variety of Malay that velarizes its rhotic consonant (as /ɣ/) in contrast to the flap (/ɾ/) in the variety heard in the main island.
+Some of the old generations of people now identified as "Malay" in Singapore can also converse in languages belonging to their original ethnolinguistic immigrant groups like Javanese, Bawean, Buginese, Banjarese, Minangkabau and Batak.

-Prior to independence, Singapore was a centre for Malay literature and Malay culture.
+Prior to independence, Singapore was a historical centre for Malay literature, culture and cinema.
 However, after independence, this cultural role declined.
-Singapore is an observer to the Language Council for Brunei Darussalam-Indonesia-Malaysia which works to standardise Malay spelling, however it has not applied to be a member.
-It nonetheless applies standardisations agreed to in this forum, and follows the Malaysian standard when there are disagreements.
-Standards within the country are set by the Malay Language Council of Singapore.
-There are some differences between the official standard and colloquial usage.
-While the historical standard was the Johor-Riau dialect, a new standard known as sebutan baku (or bahasa melayu baku) was adopted in 1956 by the Third Malay language and Literary Congress.
-This variation was chosen to create consistency between the written word and the spoken pronunciation.
-However, implementation was slow, with Malaysia only fully adopting it in the educational system in 1988, with Singapore introducing it at the primary school level in 1993.
-Despite expanding use in formal education, it has not replaced the Johor-Riau pronunciation for most speakers.
-The artificial creation of the accent means there are no truly native speakers, and the pronunciation is closer to Indonesian than it is to Johor-Riau.
-There has also been cultural resistance, with accent differences between older and younger generations leading to questions surrounding Malay cultural identity.
-This question was further sharpened by Malaysia dropping sebutan baku in 2000, returning to the traditional use of Johor-Riau.
+Singapore participates as an observer in the Brunei–Indonesia–Malaysia Language Council (MABBIM), which coordinates pluricentric Malay standards, though it is not formally a member.
+Nevertheless, Singapore follows the standardisations agreed upon in this forum and adheres to them in cases of disagreement.
+Within Singapore, standards are set by the Malay Language Council of Singapore (MLCS).
+Some differences remain between the official standard and colloquial usage.
+While the historical standard was the Johor–Riau dialect, a cultivated accent known as Sebutan Baku (standard pronunciation) or Bahasa Baku (standard language) was adopted in 1956 by the Third Malay Language and Literary Congress to create consistency between written and spoken forms.
+Implementation was gradual, with Malaysia fully adopting it in education in 1988, and Singapore introducing it at the primary school level in 1993.
+Despite its expanded use in formal education, Johor–Riau pronunciation remains dominant for most speakers.

-English is also widely spoken.
-Arabic is more common among the Muslim religious teachers or locally known as Asatizahs, and is the preferred language learned by the more religious Malay/Muslims.
+The artificial creation of Sebutan Baku means there are were initially no truly native speakers, and its pronunciation is closer to Indonesian than the traditional Johor–Riau standard.
+Cultural resistance has emerged, as accent differences between older and younger generations have raised questions about Malay cultural identity.
+These tensions were further heightened when Malaysia abandoned Sebutan Baku in 2000 and returned to the Johor–Riau pronunciation, whereas Singapore has continued to retain the standard.
+In practice, the Malay language in Singapore, both written and spoken, tends to adhere to a more traditional and formal register compared to usage in Malaysia.
+This reflects Singapore's emphasis on standardisation and cultural preservation, resulting in a linguistic style that often maintains classical vocabulary and structures, particularly in education, media and official communication.